Isadore Gilbert Mudge: Writing

 Around the time Mudge came to Columbia, the American Library Association asked her to update Guide to Reference Books, which was desperately needing a supplement to go along with the original edition.
 She edited the guide through four editions over 20 years.
 This was an important book at that time to show new librarians what resources were available.
 This is what she is best known for.
 She also wrote articles for the Library Journal, worked on editing and creating bibliographies, dictionaries and other reference materials.
 Quite often her writings were assisted by Minnie Earl Sears, a colleague and companion.
 Some of Mudge's writings are still found at Columbia University.

 Legacy

-Every year since 1958, RUSA, a division of the American Library Association, and the Gale Cengage Learning sponsor the Isadore Gilbert Mudge Award.
+Every year since 1958, the Reference and User Services Association, a division of the American Library Association, and EBSCO sponsor the Isadore Gilbert Mudge Award.
 The recipient is someone who has made a difference in reference librarianship that year.
 The chosen winner receives $5,000 and a citation.